jangelsb/jangelsb.github.io/mds.md

 ## Known Caveats

 - If Magic devices are not connected to any computer for 2 minutes, they exit discovery mode and must be power-cycled to re-enter discovery mode.

-  _NOTE: This should rarely happen, since devices only unpair automatically when another Mac is actively trying to pair._
+  _This should rarely happen, since devices only unpair automatically when another Mac is actively trying to pair._

 ## Support